 It is important for a query to have sufficient memory to not spill to disk (go “disk-based”).
-Allocating too much memory is not desirable either however.
+Allocating too much memory is not desirable, either.
 Queries do not share memory.
 Allocating more memory than needed wastes memory since it is unavailable to other queries.

-An important point is that the system is not adaptive.
+Here, it is important to note that the system is not adaptive.
 If the plan was wrong and the query needs more (or less) memory than was allocated – the execution engine will not go back and adjust the memory allocation after the query has already started executing.

 What could cause the plan to be wrong?
-A major factor is the number of rows in a table.
+Very often, it is the number of rows in a table.

 The ANALYZE command will ensure that the planner has an accurate, up-to-date view of the row counts for tables.
 Let’s look at an example of what happens if the statistics are wrong.

-In this example, the planner will allocate too little memory to the query.
+Let’s say the planner allocates too little memory to the query.
 Once the query starts running, it will encounter that it requires more memory than it was allocated.
 The query will go disk-based and thus will run slower than otherwise.

-In this example, the planner will allocate too much memory to the query.
+Now, let’s assume that the planner allocates too much memory to the query.
 Once the query starts running it will encounter that it requires less memory to store intermediate results than it was allocated.
-There will be one of two possible results:
+It will lead to either of these two results:

-Amazon Redshift provides a statistics called “stats off” to help determine when to run the ANALYZE command on a table.
-The “stats off” metric is the positive % difference between the actual number of rows and the number of rows seen by the planner.
+a statistics called “stats off” to help determine when to run the ANALYZE command on a table.
+The “stats off” metric is the positive percentage difference between the actual number of rows and the number of rows seen by the planner.

 As a best practice, we recommend running ANALYZE on any tables with a “stats off” percentage greater than 10%.